mshustef/literaryclock/README.md

 # literaryclock

+This is a fork of elegantalchemist's literaryclock project.
+The instructions below have been updated to work with touchscreen Kindle versions and use the latest Kindle jailbreaking software.
+Specifically, I am working with the Kindle 10th Gen and all instructions have been tested on it.

+The biggest difference to the original project is that this was intended as a gift to a non-tech-savvy friend.
+So I modified it to have minimal possibiity for error.
+Namely, there is no way to exit out of the app while its running (save for plugging in the Kindle and adding a stop file) and the app will automatically restart when the Kindle does.
+Touching the screen, pressing the power button, and closing the case lid all do nothing to stop the clock.

 Repurposing a Kindle into a clock which tells time entirely through real book quotes.
 A fascinating conversation piece as well as a beautiful and functional clock.

 Non-destructive, the clock can be exited and the Kindle used as normal at any point.